Izatha voluptuosa: Distribution

 It is endemic to New Zealand.
-It is known from scattered localities in North Island in the following areas: Northland, Auckland, Bay of Plenty, Taranaki, Taupo and Rangitikei.
+It is known from scattered localities in North Island in the following areas: Northland, Auckland, Bay of Plenty, Taranaki, Taupō and Rangitikei.

 Biology and behaviour

 Adults are on wing from November to February with the moths being most prevalent in January and February.

 Host species and habitat

 Larvae have been reared from rotten logs including those of Weinmannia racemosa.

-Conservation Status
+Conservation status

 This species has been classified as being "Not Threatened" under the New Zealand Threat Classification System.